AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/data-dictionary/add-component-descriptions.md

 ---
 ## Add component descriptions

-Analytics administrators can add descriptions for dimensions and other components either within the Report Suite or directly within Analysis Workspace.
+Analytics administrators can add descriptions for dimensions and other components either within the Report Suite or directly within Analysis Workspace, using the Data Dictionary.

 ### Add descriptions to components in a Report Suite